-FIS-I 520 Forensic Chemistry I (3 cr.)
-P: Forensic Science or Chemistry graduate student.
+FIS-I 520 Chemical Analysis of Alcohol and Drugs (3 cr.)
+P: Forensic and Investigative Science graduate student or Chemistry graduate student.
 Fall.
 This course will focus on the analysis and identification of commonly abused chemicals such as ethanol, controlled substances, and prescription drugs.
 The history, legal issues, synthesis, chemical/physical properties, and laboratory analysis of these materials will be discussed.
 Special topics of the students' choosing will also be included in the form of student presentations.
 A separate laboratory section will also be offered in which students will complete practical exercises utilizing spectroscopy, chromatography and mass spectrometry that reflect common practice in forensic science laboratories.

 FIS-I 521 Forensic Chemistry I Lab (1 cr.)
-P: or C: FIS-I 515 and FIS-I 520 or instructor consent.
+P: Forensic and Investigative Science graduate student or Chemistry graduate student.
+Pre- or Co-requisite: FIS-I 520 or consent of instructor.
 Fall.
 This laboratory section includes practical exercises utilizing spectroscopy, chromatography and mass spectrometry that reflect common practice in forensic science laboratories.